onewelcome/identity-cloud-documentation/docs/dabp/release-notes/index.md

 In the release notes we mention new features and bug fixes.
 If anything is unclear, feel free to contact [Onegini Support](https://support.onegini.com).

 ## Release date: 2021-05-26
-* Fixed issue with internal communications with other Onegini services
+* Fixed an issue with internal communications with other Onegini services
-* DABP's browser title is now translatable
+* The browser title is now customizable

 ## Release date: 2021-04-28
 * Removing a users last membership will now not remove users identity in CIM